julialaterza/finalproject/README.md

 I downloaded 100 phylogenetic trees for the subfamily Leptodactylinae from vertlife.org and coordinate data from my group of interest from idigbio.com.
 I pruned trees to include only taxa for which georeferenced coordinates were available.
 Coordinates were cleaned manually and using the r package CoordinateCleaner.
 I kept only records that had representatives in the phylogenetic tree and that had coordinates.
 I also removed any records that weren't identified to the species level.

 ### Biogeographic analysis
 I used the BioGeoBEARS package in r to fit 3 different biogeographic models to the data: DEC, DIVAlike and BayArea, all models were run with or without the founder-event speciation, represented by parameter J. I compared models with corrected AIC (Akaike information criterion) to account for possible effects of sample size.
+Shapefiles

 ## Results